Large-Hadron-Collider901/Reading-Notes/Code-201-Reading-Notes/HTML-Tables-JS-Constructor-Functions-and-Domain-Modeling.md

 * Constructor functions are templates for creating objects
 * We can use it to create object instances that share similar properties
-* The process of creating constructor functions is very similar to the way regular functions are created, except the first letter is
+* The process of creating constructor functions is very similar to the way regular functions are created, except the first letter is capitalized
 * Inside the constructor function, we can define the properties that we want each object (in this case, botanic garden) to inherit
 * Along with properties, functions can also be inherited by each object instance.
 There are two ways we can achieve this: